nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 nRF91 Series DK with Zephyr native TCP/IP stack
 ===============================================

-To build the MoSh sample for an nRF91 Series DK with the nRF91 device driver that does not offload the TCP/IP stack to modem, use the ``-DOVERLAY_CONFIG=overlay-non-offloading.conf`` option.
+To build the MoSh sample for an nRF91 Series DK with the nRF91 device driver that does not offload the TCP/IP stack to modem, use the ``-DEXTRA_CONF_FILE=overlay-non-offloading.conf`` option.
 With this configuration, the configured MoSh commands, for example ``iperf3``, use the Zephyr native TCP/IP stack over the default LTE PDN context.
 For example:

 .. parsed-literal::
    :class: highlight

-   west build -p -b *build_target* -- -DOVERLAY_CONFIG=overlay-non-offloading.conf
+   west build -p -b *build_target* -- -DEXTRA_CONF_FILE=overlay-non-offloading.conf

 |build_target|

 BT shell support
 ================

-To build the MoSh sample with Zephyr BT shell command support, use the :file:`-DDTC_OVERLAY_FILE=bt.overlay` and :file:`-DOVERLAY_CONFIG=overlay-bt.conf` options.
+To build the MoSh sample with Zephyr BT shell command support, use the :file:`-DDTC_OVERLAY_FILE=bt.overlay` and :file:`-DEXTRA_CONF_FILE=overlay-bt.conf` options.
 When running this configuration, you can perform BT scanning and advertising using the ``bt`` command.

 Compile as follows:

 .. code-block:: console

-   west build -p -b nrf9160dk_nrf9160_ns -- -DDTC_OVERLAY_FILE="bt.overlay" -DOVERLAY_CONFIG="overlay-bt.conf"
+   west build -p -b nrf9160dk_nrf9160_ns -- -DDTC_OVERLAY_FILE="bt.overlay" -DEXTRA_CONF_FILE="overlay-bt.conf"

 Additionally, you need to program the nRF52840 side of the nRF9160 DK as instructed in :ref:`lte_sensor_gateway`.